-City Centre News is the website section highlighting new businesses and initiatives in the Invercargill CBD.
+City Centre News highlights new businesses and initiatives in the Invercargill CBD.
 The aim is to inform the community and to encourage shoppers to come into town.
-Two publications – the City Centre News (which runs once a month in The Southland Express) and CBD Catch-up (a newsletter primarily aimed at city centre businesses) – are archived on this page.
+Two publications – the City Centre News (which runs monthly in The Southland Express) and CBD Catch-up (a newsletter primarily aimed at city centre businesses) – are archived on this page.

-Invercargill’s newest gift and décor store, Simply Special, opens on Monday and will provide a great range of items from affordable to high-end, right in the heart of Cambridge Place Arcade.
+Invercargill’s newest gift and décor store, Simply Special, provide a great range of items from affordable to high-end, right in the heart of Cambridge Place Arcade.
+It opened on Monday, 27 March 2017.

 It will be run six days a week by mother and daughter Joanne and Monique Butterfield, and owner Joanne is passionate about her business having built it up since she bought it in July 2016.
 Originally only selling online and through parties, Joanne’s vision for the business was always to turn it into a bricks and mortar shop and add vibrancy to the City.